viamrobotics/docs/content/en/docs/tutorials/how-to-make-an-led-blink-with-a-raspberry-pi-and-python.md

 ---
 title: "Make an LED Blink with a Raspberry Pi and Viam Python SDK"
-linkTitle: "Make an LED Blink with a Raspberry Pi and Viam Python SDK"
+linkTitle: "Blink an LED with a Pi and the SDK"
 weight: 88
 type: "docs"
 description: "In this post, you will be introduced to the basics of programming hardware using the Viam Python SDK by making an LED blink."